4TUResearchData-Carpentries/2020-03-16-delft/index.md

 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
-venue: "October 2019 SWC workshop @TU Delft"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "UNDER WORK - November 2019 SWC workshop @TU Delft"        # brief name of host site without address (e.g., "Euphoric State University")
-address: "TU Delft Library (Building 21) - Orange Room, Prometheusplein 1, 2628 ZC  Delft"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "on TU Delft Campus - to be defined"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "nl"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 latlng: "52.002677, 4.375240"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
-humandate: "Oct 8-9, 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Nov 13-14, 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 5:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2019-10-08      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2019-11-13      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2019-10-09        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2019-11-14        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Kees den Heijer", "Heather Andrews Mancilla"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Susan Blanchet, Nicolas Dintzner"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Esther Plomp", "Nicolas Dintzner", "Yan Wang", "Sobhan Omranian Khorasani", "Santosh Ilamparuthi", "Susan Branchett", "Yasemin Türkyilmaz-van der Velden", "Lena Karvovskaya"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["The best of them!"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["p.m.martinezlavanchy@tudelft.nl", "c.denheijer@tudelft.nl"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["p.m.martinezlavanchy@tudelft.nl", "n.j.r.dintzner@tudelft.nl"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes: https://pad.carpentries.org/2019-10-08-delft            # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
+collaborative_notes: https://www.google.com-to be added            # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
-eventbrite:  71652048205         # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite:  123456789        # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}